JeroenSchols/COMSET-GISCUP/README.md

 #### OnReachIntersectionWithResource
 Calls to this method notifies that an agent with an picked up resource reaches an intersection.
-This method allows the **FleetMangaer** to plan the route of the agent to the resource's dropoff point.
+This method allows the **FleetMangaer** to plan the path of the agent to the resource's dropoff point.

 ### Prerequisites